merkle-open/NitroNet/docs/known-issues.md

 ```

 ### Translation handlebars helper
 Nitro ships with a Handlebars helper called `t`.
 This is not supported in NitroNet as there is no need for such a helper in ASP.NET.
-You can simply use a string expressions in its place and fill the according model property dynamically with data from any source.
+You can just use a string expressions in its place and fill the according model property dynamically with data from any source.